An energy-stable parametric finite element method for the Willmore flow in three dimensions: Introduction

 where $\X:=\X(t)$ is a representation of the surface $\Gamma(t)$.
-The new formulation of the domain change $\ds \X:\ds (\dt \X)$ can be analyzed through the same argument as the BGN scheme.
+The modified formulation of the domain change $\ds \X:\ds (\dt \X)$ can be analyzed through the same argument as the BGN scheme.

 (iii) We extend our ES-PFEM to the curvature-dependent geometric gradient flows of the energy functional $W(\Gamma) = \int_{\Gamma} f(\cur)\, \dd A$ with a weakly convex function $f$.
 Notably, this includes the Gauss curvature flow when $f(\cur) = \cur$, for which we provide the first energy-stable discretization by PFEM.
 When $f(\cur) \equiv 1$, the resulting geometric gradient flow is the mean curvature flow, and our ES-PFEM is reduced to the BGN scheme.
-Our method not only unifies the existing ES-PFEM for mean curvature flow, but also provides a comprehensive insight for the design of ES-PFEM for general geometric gradient flows.
+Our method not only unifies the existing ES-PFEM for mean curvature flow, but also provides comprehensive insight for the design of ES-PFEM for general geometric gradient flows.

-(iv) We provide a new understanding of improving mesh quality of the PFEM.
-The BGN scheme's good mesh quality stem from the mean curvature vector identity $\cur \n = -\lap \X $, which simultaneously governs the computation of mean curvature $\cur$.
-Since our method employs an evolution equation for computing $\cur$, the mesh quality can be improved independently through an alternative tangential motion.
+(iv) We provide a new understanding of improving the mesh quality of the PFEM.
+The BGN scheme's good mesh quality { stems} from the mean curvature vector identity $\cur \n = -\lap \X $, which simultaneously governs the computation of mean curvature $\cur$.
+Since our method employs an evolution equation for computing $\cur$, the mesh quality can be improved independently through an alternative tangential motion once a convective term about the tangential velocity is considered in this evolution equation.
 Based on this insight, we regulate discretization-induced tangential motion by coupling tangential velocity equations directly into the discrete system, introducing tunable hyperparameters that control tangential motion while preserving energy dissipation properties.